-Bobbing yellows and cheery reds; fiery orange and coppery gold; the Helenium is a perennial flowering plant native to the Americas.
+Bobbing yellows and cheery reds, fiery orange and coppery gold, the helenium is a perennial flowering plant native to the Americas.
 It is a member of the sunflower family, Asteraceae, and is one of the most popular garden flowers.
-Helenium flower meaning is vast and varied in different cultures across the world.
+The helenium flower’s meaning is vast and varied in different cultures across the world.

-The Helenium (Helenium Humile) is a flowering plant growing abundantly on the mountains of south-central and south-eastern United States.
-In the spring, Helenium grows in moist soil in the shade and along streams.
-Their bright green foliage with thin, long stalks, hold the bright-colored flowers.
+The Helenium (Helenium Humile) is a flowering plant growing abundantly in the south-central and south-eastern United States mountains.
+Helenium grows in moist soil in the shade and along streams in the spring.
+Their bright green foliage, with thin, long stalks, hold the bright-colored flowers.
 Helenium flowers are in full bloom during the summer and fall.
-The flowers are fragrant and attract bees, making your garden a hive of activity.
+The fragrant flowers attract bees, making your garden a hive of activity.

-Each helenium flower is actually a bunch of smaller flowers.
-They are a tightly knit group of tiny flower disk (disk florets), with a beautiful outer ring of large petals (ray florets) that are arranged in a spiral.
-The petals themselves have a character of their own; while some are cheerfully facing outward, towards the sun, some choose to be melancholic and droop downward.
+Each helenium flower is a bunch of smaller flowers.
+They are a tightly knit group of tiny flower disks (disk florets) with a beautiful outer ring of large petals (ray florets) arranged in a spiral.
+The petals have a character of their own; while some cheerfully face outward towards the sun, some choose to be melancholic and droop downward.

-The name has roots in Greek Mythology—relating to Helen of Troy, the daughter of Zeus, and considered to be the most beautiful woman.
-“Helenion”, a Greek word seems to be the benefactor of the genus name.
-While looking for helenium flower meaning, you will learn of a similar looking plant, found on the island of Pharos.
+The name has roots in Greek Mythology—relating to Helen of Troy, the daughter of Zeus, and considered the most beautiful woman.
+“Helenion,” a Greek word, seems to be the benefactor of the genus name.
+While looking for the helenium flower, you will learn of a similar-looking plant found on the island of Pharos.
 This flower owns the legend of being born from the tears of Helen of Troy.
-Greek stories tell us how the flowers bloomed from the tear soaked grounds of the island.
+Greek stories tell us how the flowers bloomed from the tear-soaked grounds of the island.

 The flower’s alternate name, ‘Sneezeweed,’ is an intriguing fact.
-During medieval times, the dried flowers and leaves of this plant were commonly used as snuff to treat common colds and headaches.
-Native Americans even believed that the flower could ward off evil demons and spirits.
+During medieval times, this plant’s dried flowers and leaves were commonly used as snuff to treat common colds and headaches.
+Native Americans believed the flower could ward off evil demons and spirits.

-Tenderness – In a spiritual sense, Helenium flower meaning could be Tenderness – the flower is said to be a symbol of tenderness and gentleness.
+In a spiritual sense, the helenium flower could mean tenderness and gentleness.
 Helenium flowers are found abundantly across gardens, prairies, and meadows.
 They bring cheer and joy to the garden in the spring.
-But are also a great attraction in the fall, when their colors change to beautiful shades of orange and yellow.
+They are also a great attraction in the fall when their colors change to beautiful shades of orange and yellow.

-Grace – In a spiritual sense, Helenium flower meaning could be Grace.
-The flower is said to be a symbol of grace as it is said to be the gift that can calm a storm or help a storm.
+In a spiritual sense, the helenium flower’s meaning could be grace.
+The flower symbolizes grace as it is a gift that can calm or help a storm.

-Serenity – Helenium flower meaning could be Serenity, implying that you have the ability to calm and soothe.
+Helenium flower meaning could be serenity, implying that you can calm and soothe.
 The flower’s name may inspire feelings of serenity and abundance.
-People with a connection to it feel a sense of serenity in their hearts.
+People connected to it feel a sense of serenity in their hearts.

 Yellow symbolizes the sun—a new day, a new dawn.
-Hope & faith are yellow helenium flower meaning.
-They are the harbingers of something new entering your life.
-Gift yellow helenium flowers to someone who is in need of a new start.
+Hope & faith are yellow helenium flower meanings.
+They are the precursors of something new entering your life.
+Gift yellow helenium flowers to someone who needs a new start.
 It will give them a sense of hope and faith.

 Orange symbolizes fire; it helps you be more daring.
 It can also symbolize warmth and passion.
 Love is orange helenium flower meaning.
 It’s the color of the heart.
 Gift it to someone who is in despair.
 It will give them a sense of warmth and affection.

-Gold symbolized wealth—love & friendship are gold helenium flower meaning.
+Gold symbolizes wealth—love & friendship are gold helenium flower meanings.
 It’s the color of happiness.
 You are attracted to this color, and it can help you feel relaxed and at peace during times of stress.
 It’s the color of wealth and prosperity.
-Give it to someone who is in need of support and companionship.
+Give it to someone who needs support and companionship.